jmsdao/dishonesty/README.md

 ```

 ## Some ideas for later
-- Convert notebooks to python scripts
+- Definitely need to test out more prompts, especially ones that are negations of one another
 - Try some new ideas:
   - Training SAEs on the MLPs that stands out ie mlp_20
   - Investigating what's up with layer 16